 - posted 7.23.2013

 Housing prices have begun to recover.
 According to the National Association of Realtors, the existing median single-family home price rose 12.9 percent in the period from May 2012 to May 2013, the largest annual gain in seven years.

 This upward ascent in housing prices has had a broad ripple effect, steadily lifting the value of homes in most areas of the country.
-If you are a homeowner, the chances are good that you have more equity in your home today than you did a year ago.

-Now that the real estate market continues to stabilize and housing prices are on the rise, this is a good time to think about putting your home’s equity to beneficial use.
-One opportunity to consider is a Cash Out Refinance mortgage.
+Now that the real estate market continues to stabilize and housing prices are on the rise, this is a good time to think about putting your home's equity to beneficial use.
+One opportunity to consider is a Cash Out Refinance Mortgage.

 Accessing Home Equity

 A Cash Out Refinance mortgage is a transaction in which the new mortgage amount is greater than the existing mortgage amount.
 The purpose of a Cash Out Refinance is to extract equity from the borrower's home.

 This is a popular way for borrowers to access the equity in their homes to generate cash funds for other purposes.

 A Cash Out Refinance pays off your existing first mortgage.
 This creates a new mortgage loan which is likely to be different than your original loan — meaning you may have a different type of loan, a different interest rate, as well as a longer or shorter time period for paying off your loan.